moustafasamir2017/ecommerce/README.md

 33- Done members page some table style
 34- Done members check if user exist - function
 35- Done function redirect home modify to v2
+36- Done apply redirect to all conditions at members page